andre-maree/JZipAppendBlob/README.md

 # JZipAppendBlob

 Effeciently stream appendable JSON data to and from Azure append blobs.
 GZip compression is used to minimize the size.
+The data result is compatible with Azure Data Factory after a seal is done on the blob.
+If the blob is still appendable and not sealed, then the DecompressAndDownloadAppendBlobAsync method can be called to get a JSON data set.
+Just beaware of the size of the blob and the memory available on the VM that receives the blob data.

 ```javascript
 [